apostrophecms/apostrophe-review-and-deploy/README.md

 ### Deploying media

 Media is included in the deployment process.
 New attachments are "pushed out" as part of the sync process.
 Attachment status/permissions changes (e.g. the document they are a part of is now in the trash) are also pushed.
-And if the list of available image sizes has been changed between deployments, an MD5 hash of the `sizes` configuration in use is used to detect this situation.
 If it does not match after deployment for an image attachment, the attachment's scaled versions are regenerated.

+TODO: if the list of available image sizes has been changed between deployments, an MD5 hash of the `sizes` configuration in use should be used to detect this situation.